typedb/typedb-docs/11-query/02-get-query.md

 </div>

 ## Summary
 A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
-We use the modifiers `limit`, `order` and `offset` to retrieve an optionally ordered subset of the matched instances.
+We use the modifiers `limit`, `sort` and `offset` to retrieve an optionally sorted subset of the matched instances.

 Next, we learn how to [insert data](../11-query/03-insert-query.md) into a TypeDB knowledge graph.